-This is a soft single vegetable salad, one of those perfect ways to highlight a summer vegetable (that during the last part of the summer begged to be highlighted as much a humanly possible).
+This is a soft single-vegetable salad, one of those perfect ways to highlight a summer vegetable (which during the last part of the summer begged to be highlighted as much as humanly possible).

-Which is why this particular Zucchini Ribbon Salad is such an anomaly.
+Which is why this particular Zucchini Ribbon Salad recipe is such an anomaly.
 There is little to no vinegar or acid or tartness.
-Just compact, firm zucchini peeled lengthwise with a vegetable peeler into gorgeous slender ribbons (twist the zucchini as you go to get a bit of green edge onto as many of the ribbons as you can), a nice glug of olive oil and and some chopped basil and a little minced onion, and a happy sprinkle of kosher salt and pepper.
+Just compact, firm zucchini peeled lengthwise with a vegetable peeler into gorgeous slender ribbons (twist the zucchini as you go to get a bit of green edge onto as many of the ribbons as you can), a nice glug of olive oil, some chopped basil, and a little minced onion, and a happy sprinkle of kosher salt and pepper.

 Well.
 There’s almost no point in writing the recipe.
 But I will anyway.
 The zucchini will soften as it sits in the “dressing” – a little bit of softening is appealing, but too much soaking will cause the salad to become a bit too limp and possibly watery.